 Your interview is designed to be a conversation between you and an admissions counselor or admissions fellow.
 You will be asked about your academic interests, your academic record, and how you like to spend your free time.
 Be prepared to talk about why you are considering Lewis & Clark.
 Make sure you arrive equipped with a set of questions for the admissions counselor, and don’t be shy about bringing along a few notes about the questions you want to ask.
 It may also be useful to bring along a transcript.
 Additional written work is best submitted as part of the application; since an interview is brief by necessity (usually about 30 minutes), your interviewer will not be able to read and respond to papers, poetry, or similar items that you bring along.
 Remember that it is your responsibility to help us learn about you, and to learn all you can about the College.
 Arrive on time and prepared.

 Parents generally do not sit in on the student interview.
 If time allows, your admissions counselor will be happy to meet with them and answer their questions following the interview.

 If you receive your decision letter and your application is deferred from Early Action to Regular decision, or if you are offered a position on our wait list (see our top ten questions about the wait list), it is a good idea to schedule an interview if you have not had one already.
 We offer interviews in February and March to first-year applicants whose decisions have been deferred, and to wait-listed students during the month of April.
 There is no need to interview a second time if you had an interview earlier in the application process.

 If you’ve read all of the information above and are still wondering if you should schedule an appointment for an interview, call our toll free number (800-444-4111) and ask to speak with your admissions counselor.
-He or she will be happy to talk with you about your options.
+They will be happy to talk with you about your options.